Tansen: Family

 Tansen married a girl named Hussaini, who was from Gwalior, and from this marriage he had four sons and one daughter, namely: Surat Sen, Sarat Sen, Tarang Khan, Bilas Khan and Saraswati.
 All five became proficient musicians of Gwalior in their own right.
-His daughter, Saraswati, later married Misri Singh, a notable veena player and music composer from Singhalgarh, who was the grandson of Raja Samokhan Singh of Kishangarh.
+His daughter, Saraswati, later married Misri Singh (later came to be known as Naubat Khan), a notable veena player and music composer from Singhalgarh, who was the grandson of Raja Samokhan Singh of Kishangarh.
 One legend states that Tansen had also been married to a daughter of Akbar, named Mehrunissa, for which he had to convert to Islam.

 Death

 The year of the death of Tansen, like much of his biography, is unclear.
-According to one version, written by Islamic historians, Tansen died in 1586 in Delhi, and that Akbar and much of his court attended the funeral procession which was completed according to Muslim customs in Gwalior.
-Other versions, written in Akbarnama, written by Abul Fazl, as well as by Hindu historians give 26 April 1589 as the date of his death and that his funeral observed mostly Hindu customs.
+According to some Islamic historians, Tansen died in 1586 in Delhi, and that Akbar and much of his court attended the funeral procession which was completed according to Hindu customs in Gwalior.
+However, as per Akbarnama, written by Abul Fazl, and as per notable Muslim and Hindu historians give 26 April 1589 as the date and year of his death and that his funeral observed mostly Muslim customs.
 Scholars states reason to refute the viewpoint of Tansen being converted to Islam due to his belief on Hindu tradition and various composition on Hindu gods.
-However, his composition shows no trace of Islamic influence.
+However, some of his later composition shows traces of sufi influence.
 Tansen's remains were buried in the mausoleum complex of his Sufi master Shaikh Muhammad Ghaus in Gwalior.
 Every year in December, an annual festival, the Tansen Samaroh, is held in Gwalior to celebrate Tansen life and legacy.